How to Request Reimbursement

 - Receipts for in-kind services are not eligible (trade-in value is not eligible).

-- Used or leased equipment or used materials are not eligible for cost share reimbursement unless otherwise noted.
+- Used equipment, used materials and leased equipment are not eligible for cost share reimbursement unless otherwise noted.

 - Labor provided by applicant is not eligible for cost share reimbursement.
-Labor of any type is not eligible under Livestock Equipment.
+Labor of any type is not eligible under the Livestock Equipment program.

 - Applicant cannot be reimbursed for purchases from a business where applicant participates in ownership (producer cooperatives excluded).